forlilab/Ringtail/README.md

 ### Interaction filter formatting and options

-**Interaction filtering is not available for databases created with Vina PDBQTs.**
+**Interaction filtering requires interactions to be present in database.**

 The `--vdw`, `--hb`, and `--react_res` interaction filters must be specified in the order `CHAIN:RES:NUM:ATOM_NAME`.
 Any combination of that information may be used, as long as 3 colons are present and the information ordering between the colons is correct.
 All desired interactions of a given type (e.g. `--vdw`) may be specified with a single option tag (`--vdw=B:THR:276:,B:HIS:226:`) or separate tags (`--vdw=B:THR:276: --vdw=B:HIS:226:`).